Devices for Freshman and Sophomore students

 Do I need to purchase any specific apps?

-These are the required apps for next year: Google Chrome, Gmail, Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Canvas by Instructure and Notability.
+These are the required apps for next year: Google Chrome, Gmail, Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Canvas by Instructure, Notability and Zoom.
 Individual teachers may require additional apps.

 Can families opt out of the iPad program?